Aydin-ab/ray-aydin/doc/source/ray-overview/installation.rst

 .. note::

   On Windows, support for multi-node Ray clusters is currently experimental and untested.
-  If you run into issues please file a report at https://github.com/ray-project/ray/issues.
+  If you run into issues, file a report at https://github.com/ray-project/ray/issues.

 .. note::

-  :ref:`Usage stats <ref-usage-stats>` collection is enabled by default (can be :ref:`disabled <usage-disable>`) for nightly wheels including both local clusters started via ``ray.init()`` and remote clusters via cli.
+  :ref:`Usage stats <ref-usage-stats>` collection is enabled by default (can be :ref:`disabled <usage-disable>`) for nightly wheels including both local clusters started with ``ray.init()`` and remote clusters with the CLI.

   ..
 If you change the list of wheel links below, remember to update `get_wheel_filename()` in  `https://github.com/ray-project/ray/blob/master/python/ray/_private/utils.py`.